MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

     167       9     1276       3720 ...97     0.20   1228   3 csrss
 ```

 Now return the list of csrss process form the container host.
 Notice that the same csrss process is also returned from the container host.
-This demonstrates the shared etc. etc. etc.

 ```powershell
 get-process | where {$_.ProcessName -eq 'csrss'}